 “It is more likely than not that the drinking of very large quantities of Coke was a substantial factor that contributed to the development of the metabolic imbalances, which gave rise to arrhythmia (a heart attack).”

-Despite her addiction, the family of Natasha Harris didn’t consider Coke was harmful.
+Despite her addiction, the family of Natasha Harris didn’t consider Coke to be harmful.

 “She would get moody and get headaches if she didn’t have any Coke and also feel low in energy,” he said.

-Mr Hodgkinson says the effects of Ms Harris’ excessive consumption were widespread, with many of her teeth rotting out and one of her children being born without tooth enamel.
+Mr. Hodgkinson says the effects of Ms. Harris’s excessive consumption were widespread, with many of her teeth rotting out and one of her children being born without tooth enamel.

-A set of recommendations has been sent to the Ministry of Health and Coca Cola.
-Among them, Coroner Crerar has suggested clearer warning on labels about the dangers of excessive sugar and caffeine in carbonated beverages, an idea supported by an addiction expert.
+A set of recommendations has been sent to the Ministry of Health and Coca-Cola.
+Among them, Coroner Crerar has suggested clearer warnings on labels about the dangers of excessive sugar and caffeine in carbonated beverages, an idea supported by an addiction expert.

 National Addiction Centre Director Doug Sellman gave expert advice at the inquest.

-He says there are a number of things in Coca-Cola which can spark habitual compulsive behaviors among consumers.
+He says there are a number of things in Coca-Cola that can spark habitual compulsive behaviors among consumers.

 “I think it’s a very cleverly engineered product which combines sugar, caffeine, the effervescence, the fizz to it, and the other sort of flavourings and taste to the whole experience of taking Coke.”